ZhuoxiChen09/ZhuoxiChen09/README.md

-# Hi there, I'm Derrick Chen
+# Hi there, I'm Zhuoxi 'Derrick' Chen

 **UC San Diego — Cognitive Science & Applied Mathematics**
-Machine Learning • Neuroscience • Research Automation

 ---

 ## About Me
-I’m an undergraduate researcher at UC San Diego interested in the intersection of **machine learning and cognitive neuroscience**.
+I’m a third-year undergraduate at UC San Diego exploring the intersection of machine learning and cognitive neuroscience.
-My work focuses on using computational tools to analyze biological data and develop intelligent systems that extend human cognition.
+My work involves applying computational methods to analyze biological data and build systems that enhance human cognition and decision-making.
-I value clean design, reproducible analysis, and bridging theory with application.
+I focus on clean design, reproducible workflows, and connecting theoretical principles with practical applications.

 ---